Powerlearnproject/se-day1-assignment-ZITHULELED/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is a complex and multifaceted discipline that involves the analysis, design, implementation, testing, and maintenance of software systems
+Software engineering plays a crucial role in the technology industry as it encompasses the design, development, and maintenance of software systems that power various technologies we use today.
+As technology continues to advance and evolve at a rapid pace, software engineers are essential in creating innovative solutions to meet the ever-changing needs of businesses and consumers.

 Identify and describe at least three key milestones in the evolution of software engineering.